-According to the national standard GB/T 14048.11, Automatic Transfer Switching Equipment (ATSE) is classified into PC class (Power Circuit) and CB class (Circuit Breaker) (the standard also defines CC class, but here we will mainly discuss PC and CB).
+According to the international standard IEC 60947-6-1, Automatic Transfer Switching Equipment (ATSE) is classified into PC class (Power Circuit) and CB class (Circuit Breaker) .

-PC class devices do not have short-circuit breaking capability and must be used in coordination with an upstream short-circuit protective device (SCPD).
+PC class devices do not have short-circuit breaking capability and must be used in coordination with an upstream short-circuit protective device.

 Based on a circuit breaker, it can not only switch between power sources but also provide short-circuit and overload protection, with independent breaking and protection capability.